What kind of space works best?

 Also, you’ll want to make sure that every seat in the house is a good one: no one should crane to see the TV, and nothing should obstruct the screen (such as a support beam or a light fixture).
 Finally, it’s a good idea to test the viewing distance, based on the size of the screen, so that no one feels either too close or too removed.

 What's the best way to optimise sound for space and seating layout?

-Once you have the visuals sorted, it’s time to think about the sound because it’s another important aspect when transforming a TV room into a home entertainment system.
+Once you have the visuals sorted, it’s time to think about the sound because it’s another important aspect when transforming a TV room into a home theatre.
 Surround sound allows you to hear the movie the way the filmmaker intended.

-Whatever choices you make in creating your very own home entertainment system, you’ll be able to organise and enjoy your own movie fests when you want, with whom you want in your own home.
+Whatever choices you make in creating your very own home theatre, you’ll be able to organise and enjoy your own movie fests when you want, with whom you want, right in your own home.